 6. PROCEDURE FOR MAKING A WHISTLEBLOWING ALLEGATION

 6.1 Concerns should be expressed in writing to the HR Officer.
-If the concerns involve the HR Officer then the Managing Director should be the first point of contact.
+If the concerns involve the HR Officer then a director should be the first point of contact.
 It is expected that the person receiving the allegation will become the investigating officer.
 However it is at the discretion of this person to delegate the investigation to another person if they feel this is appropriate.

 6.2 Your concern should be in writing for the avoidance of doubt.
 You should set out the background and history of the concern; giving names, dates and places where possible, and explaining the reason for your concerns.
 If you feel unable to put the matter in writing you can still raise your concern verbally and should telephone or arrange to meet the appropriate person.